Prayer at Tantur

 The excursions and tours that Tantur provides to our program participants are not just about “tourism,” but also provide an opportunity to integrate prayer, reflection, and scriptural references into the experience of being present at these sacred and historical sights.

-At the end of most of our programs, we set aside days for a structured Spiritual Retreat.
+At the end of most of our programs, we set aside time for a structured Day of Recollection or a Spiritual Retreat.
 This allows for reflection on the preceding days, guided prayer meditations, an opportunity for closure, and preparation to continue on one’s personal journey after Tantur.